adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

     // Argument of type '"name, id"' is not assignable to parameter of type... fetchData('id, name', '/api/cars/');

-But before we are going to look at how to implement support for multiple properties, we need to make ourselves conformable with some (new) TypeScript features.
+But before we are going to look at how to implement support for multiple properties, we need to get ourselves conformable with some (new) TypeScript features.

 # Template literal and recursive conditional types